Posted on behalf of The Nye Law Group on Oct 24, 2016 in Car Accidents

 The numbers show that older teenagers are not ready to have a regular driver's license if they have not had enough training, says Fischer, a nationally-recognized teenage driving expert.

-If you lost a loved one in a car accident with a teenage driver, contact our car accident lawyers today for a free legal consultation.
-We will fight for fair compensation for your injuries.
+If you lost a loved one in a car accident with a teenage driver, a Savannah car accident lawyers can help to review your claim and discuss your legaloptions.
+At The Nye Law Group, we will fight for fair compensation for your injuries.